The Word Relatedness Mturk-771 Test Collection

 scores.
 The scores were collected on Amazon Mechanical Turk.

-At least 20 ratings were collecetd for each word pair, where
+At least 20 ratings were collected for each word pair, where

-each judgment task consisted of a batch of 50 word pairs.
+each judgement task consisted of a batch of 50 word pairs.
 Ratings

 were collected on a 1–5 scale, where 5 stands for “highly